TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

   }
 }
 ```
+Here we're looking for users that are ideally skilled in Algorithms and somewhere between 26 and 35 years old (`should`), definitely located in New York state (`must`), and defintely *not* older than 50 or skilled in Art Exhibitions (`must_not`).
+(Gotta draw the line somewhere.
+Thanks, mock data.)
+At the same time, we're looking for businesses that are also in New York, and ideally have `'Algorithms'` in their tags.

 > One thing to keep in mind when mapping type properties: if you're going to run `indices` queries, there is no way to differentiate between identical field names across indexes or types.
-For example, not that's an issue for us now, but we wouldn't be able to query against a user's `city` independently from a business'.
+For example, not that it's an issue for us now, but we wouldn't be able to query against a user's `city` or `state` independently from a business'.
 Whoops.
+It's not pretty, but we could distinguish them as `user_state`, `business_state`, etc.

 ### Pagination